LightJason/Java-AgentSpeak/readme.md

 * Plans returns a boolean value which defines fail (false) and success (true)
 * _Atomic Plans_ cannot be fail, only the items within can fail
 * Plans are run items sequentially
-* _Parallel Plans_ run actions and rules in parallel
+* _Parallel Plans_ run actions in parallel
 * All items results will be concatinate with a logical __and__ to calculate the plan result value
 * On each cycle a plan will be full executed with all subplans

+### Rules

+* Rules are plans with a context, that uses the default value true

+### Goals

+* Goals are Rules or plans which are executed by matching the context constraint on the unification process

 ### Intentions